 Botanical Name: Crassula Sarmentosa ‘Comet’

 Trailing jade belongs to the genus Crassula.
-It rises around one foot in height with branches growing about three feet tall and can be trained to grow upright, outward or trailing down.
+It rises around one foot in height with branches growing about three feet tall and can be trained to become upright, outward or trailing down.
 Variegated leaves with yellow border and green center are definitely a show stopper.
 For this plant to attain the most vibrant color, keep it in the sun.

 5. String of Buttons

-Botanical Name: Crassula Perforata
+Botanical Name: Crassula perforata

 Small shrubby succulent sprawling over the rim of the pot or hanging basket looks terrific.
-The leaves develop reddish pink color on the edges if grown in ample sunlight.
+The leaves develop reddish-pink color on the edges if grown in ample sunlight.
 Compared to other succulents, it grows fast but prefers well-draining soil and less watering.

 6. Ruby Necklace

 This plant bears yellow flowers which resemble daisies and looks so beautiful with the purple backdrop.
 The blooms open only in the sun.
 Leaves are long, narrow and bean-like and grow on the purple trailing stem.
 Overall the plant is very colorful with foliage ranging from green to purple and burgundy.

 Wax plant is much slower growing than other species of Hoya genus.
 Thriving in well-draining soil and warm, humid conditions, it produces white and glossy flowers in springs and summers.
 Leaves are thick and green with slight red around the edges and of course, waxy in appearance.